MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/LibCap-NG_32bit.md

 ## Compilation and Installation

-To compile libcap-ng 32-bit, run the following command:
+To compile LibCap-NG 32-bit, run the following command:

 ```bash
 make